TanStack/form/docs/guides/validation.md

 ## When is validation performed?

 It's up to you!
-The `<Field />` component accepts some callbacks as props such as `onChange`, `onBlur`, `onSubmitAsync` (more on async validation below).
+The `<Field />` component accepts some callbacks as props such as `onChange` or `onBlur`.
 Those callbacks are passed the current value of the field, as well as the fieldAPI object, so that you can perform the validation.
 If you find a validation error, simply return the error message as string and it will be available in `field.state.meta.errors`.

 Here is an example: